AP Explains: Who's in charge in South Africa these days?

 WHAT ARE THESE PRIVATE TALKS?

-As pressure grows inside and outside the ANC for Zuma to resign, the president and his deputy have been meeting to discuss a transition of power that Ramaphosa has indicated should not humiliate Zuma or further divide the country of 55 million people.
-Ramaphosa on Wednesday said he expected a "speedy resolution" to the talks and acknowledged public frustration.
-Analysts have said Zuma, a deft political operator, and his deputy, a key negotiator during the end of apartheid, likely are discussing the terms of the president's exit.
-Sticking points could include concerns over possible prosecution for corruption allegations that remain against Zuma.
-The president continues to have some support, including among the ANC leadership, further complicating negotiations.
+As pressure grows inside and outside the ANC for Zuma to resign, the president and his deputy have met to discuss a change of power.
+Ramaphosa on Sunday said the ruling party committee would finalize South Africa's power transition at its meeting on Monday.
+Analysts have said Zuma, a deft political operator, and his deputy, a key negotiator during the end of apartheid, likely discussed the terms of the president's exit.
+Sticking points could include concerns over possible prosecution of Zuma for corruption allegations.
+Zuma continues to have some support.

 ———